codeforamerica/form-flow/README.md

 ## Dynamic Input Fields

-A field is dynamic if it is unknown exactly how many of them will be form submitted in a page.
+A field is dynamic if it is unknown exactly how many of them will be submitted on a given form screen.

 For example, if a user uploads a number of files on one screen, and you need to attach data to each file on another screen, the exact number of files is unknown to the template generating